What are the Steps Involved in Order Fulfillment?

-Therefore, you must have a clear return policy in place that doesn’t leave you out to dry with handling the costs of these returns.
+Therefore, you must have a clear return policy in place.
+Preferably one that doesn’t leave you out to dry with handling the costs of these returns.

-While it seems like order fulfillment is a logical, five-step process that starts with the seller and ends with the customer, things can turn disastrous quickly if care isn’t taken during each step.
+At first sight, order fulfillment is a logical, five-step process that starts with the seller and ends with the customer.
+However, this perspective does not account for any sort of deviations.
+There are variables that can turn the fulfillment process into something unmanageable quickly if care isn’t taken during each step.
 Some general things to keep in mind throughout the process are:

 - Maintaining Transparency – In any venture, business, or relationship; a policy of transparency is of the utmost importance.
-You should implement technological methods that enable your customers and sellers to track the shipments from the beginning to the end of the process so that they can plan for delays or other unexpected hurdles.
+You should implement technological methods that enable your customers and sellers to track the shipments in real-time.
+This allows them to plan for delays or other unexpected hurdles.

 - Staying Organized – Keeping a clean and tidy warehouse may seem, on the surface, like a useless bit of advice.
 However, if things aren’t in good order, mistakes can happen more easily leading to lost inventory and worker injury.
 Organization is a key aspect of successful order fulfillment.

 - Owning Mistakes – If you make a mistake, admit to it.
 Right away.
 The sooner you own up to the mistake, the sooner you can correct it and move on.
-Also, believe it or not, most people respect those who admit to mistakes more than they do those who try to cover up an error.
+Also, believe it or not, most people respect those who admit to mistakes more readily.